mvolkmann/blog/src/ocaml.md

 Jane Street uses OCaml for all their financial software, including algorithmic trading.
-They are a major contributor to the OCaml ecosystem.
+They are one of the largest users and supporters of OCaml.

+LexiFi uses OCaml in their financial software for derivatives pricing and risk management.

+T3 uses OCaml for algorithmic trading, quantitative analysis, risk management, and other financial software.

 ## Derived Languages